edwarado/COMP2119-Piggy/README.md

 ## 1. Game Description

-A total of 99 cards from the number 1 to 99.
-Each card will not randomly be assigned piggies, which can be considered as negative scores.
+A total of 99 cards from the number of piggies 1 to 99.
 A total of 4 players including 1 real player and 3 bots.

 ### Preparation

-The player will choose the name first and the difficulty of the game.
+The player will choose the name first.
 The cards would be shuffled and distribute 8 cards to all players.
 The cards would not be shown to other players.

 ### Gameplay